-Moving house is one thing, but relocating a whole office is certainly far more difficult.
-The reason behind this is that IT equipment is quite hard to move and there are a lot of things that need to be taken into account beforehand.
+Moving house is one thing, but relocating a whole business is certainly far more difficult.
+The reason behind this is that a lot of specifics need to be taken into consideration when moving IT equipment and there are a lot of preparations that need to be made beforehand.

-Generally, the IT team is responsible for planning and executing the whole moving process.
-Also, after the relocation is completed, it’s their job to test the servers.
+Generally, the IT team is responsible for making a server relocation plan and completing the relocation.
+Also, after the move is completed, it’s their job to test the servers.

 In this article, we are going to discuss the topic of how to move a server from one location to another correctly.
 You can find everything from planning the move to helpful tips compressed into this small guide.
 But first…

 Some of the major challenges when moving a server:

 Space for other hardware equipment such as computers, printers etc.

 Ventilation at the new address that meets the requirements of the server;